asemic-horizon/stanton/README.md

     # this makes an excel spreadsheet
     bluebox.to_excel(filename = 'sensitivity.xlsx)

-(*Note that realistically you should be sampling ~1K for this problem size and  ~10K for any kind of complex sheet with >5 random inputs*).
+(*Note that realistically you should be sampling ~1K for this problem size and  ~10K for any kind of complex model with >5 random inputs*).

+In an interactive environment such as Jupyter you might want to look at the data in a more inline fashion.
+Here's an example that only plots outputs and doesn't save any pngs:

+    from greenbox import *
+    import xlwings as xw

+    n_samples = 500

+    greenbox = Greenbox(xw)
+    bluebox = Bluebox(greenbox)

+    bluebox.sample(n_samples)

+    bluebox.plot(inputs = False outputs = True, save = False)

+Also for Jupyter data science types, the bluebox object has a `.input_samples` attribute, which is a pandas DataFrame with the random input samples, and similarly a `.outcomes` attribute, which is a DataFrame with the corresponding outputs.
+So the following is possible

+    from sklearn.tree import DecisionTreeRegressor
+    tree = DecisionTreeRegressor()
+    tree.fit(X=bluebox.input_samples[['_a1','_a2','_b1', '_b2','_wa','_wb']]

+ Done correctly maybe this helps make your spreadsheets explainable after all!